city_hall

 2

-Who needs to apply in Downtown
+Do you need to apply in Downtown (Boston Proper)?

 For all other projects you MUST apply for a Downtown parking freeze permit or exemption certification.
+This includes permit modifications.

 Step